holmesrichards/precadsr/README.md

 * Retriggering input, allowing additional attack/decay peaks on top of the sustain.
 * Looping mode, allowing attack-decay envelopes to repeat as long as a gate is present, or, if nothing is plugged into the gate input, indefinitely.
 This can be used as a sequence of envelopes or as a kind of odd LFO.

-## Known problems

-I’ve discovered looping stops if the decay time is turned up beyond some point, about 2/3 or a little less of the way up on the fast setting or maybe 20% of the way up on the slow setting (which is about the same decay time).
-The whole attack time range is available and the decay time limit doesn’t seem to depend on attack time.
-Sometimes it’ll go for 2 or 3 pulses before stopping.
-I have no idea why unless it has to do with the folly of using a TL071 as a comparator.

 ## Photos

 ![](Images/IMG_6753.JPG)